maabed/karak-dashboard-docs/source/index.html.md

 Tabs gives a very nice display of data in your website.

-In order to use this utility you will have to include blue dashboard style file in addition to the tabs JS file.
+In order to use this utility you will have to include Karak dashboard style file in addition to the tabs JS file.

 ```html